vuepress/core/docs/guide/migration.md

 Some major breaking changes:

 - There is no **conventional theme directory structure** anymore.
-  - The file `theme/enhanceApp.js` or `theme/clientAppEnhance.{js,ts}` will not be used as client app enhance file implicitly.
-You need to specify it explicitly in `clientAppEnhanceFiles` hook.
+  - The file `theme/enhanceApp.js` will not be used as client app enhance file implicitly.
+You need to specify it explicitly in `clientConfigFile` hook.
   - Files in `theme/global-components/` directory will not be registered as Vue components automatically.
-You need to use [@vuepress/plugin-register-components](../reference/plugin/register-components.md), or register components manually in `clientAppEnhance.{js,ts}`.
+You need to use [@vuepress/plugin-register-components](../reference/plugin/register-components.md), or register components manually in `clientConfigFile`.
   - Files in `theme/layouts/` directory will not be registered as layout components automatically.
 You need to specify it explicitly in `layouts` option.
   - Files in `theme/templates/` directory will not be used as dev / ssr template automatically.
 You need to specify theme explicitly in `templateBuild` and `templateDev` option.
   - Always provide a valid js entry file, and do not use `"main": "layouts/Layout.vue"` as the theme entry anymore.